bitboxer/atlas/content/blog/introducing-chess-atlas.md

     name: introducing-chess-atlas
 ---

-As this is the first blog posy, an explanation of what the chess atlas is about is in order.
+As this is the first blog post, an explanation of what the chess atlas is about is in order.
 I'll go over what my motivations are (aka why am I  doing this?), what I intend to write about (aka what's a chess atlas anyway?), and the way I planned to procede (aka how am I going about this?).